evkx/evkx.github.io/content/models/peugot/5008/e-5008_long_range/_index.md

 ## Performance

 The Peugot E-5008 Long Range offers modest performance with a maximum power of 170 kW (231 hp / 228 bhp) and a total torque of 345 Nm (255 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 9.7 seconds and has a top speed of 170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 9.6 seconds and has a top speed of 170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 103.0 kWh and a net usable capacity of 98.0 kWh, providing a 5.0 kWh buffer (4.9%) for battery protection.
+The high-capacity battery has a gross capacity of 101.0 kWh and a net usable capacity of 96.9 kWh, providing a 4.1 kWh buffer (4.1%) for battery protection.
 With a nominal voltage of 377 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

-According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 660 km (410 miles), with an energy consumption rate of 14.8 kWh/100 km (3 mi/kWh).
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 668 to 637 km (415-396 miles), depending on the specific configuration and options, such as wheel size.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
+The vehicle's energy consumption is rated at 14.5 kWh/100 km for the base model and 15.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 160 kW.
-Charging from 0% to 100% takes approximately 112 minutes, while a more typical scenario from 10% to 80% takes 57 minutes with an average charging speed of 72 kW.
+Charging from 0% to 100% takes approximately 111 minutes, while a more typical scenario from 10% to 80% takes 56 minutes with an average charging speed of 72 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 56%.
-This results in an effective charging speed, including time lost, of 72 kW, with each charging session taking about 41 minutes and 42 seconds.
+This results in an effective charging speed, including time lost, of 72 kW, with each charging session taking about 40 minutes and 18 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 27 minutes.
-This journey would require three charging stops from 5% to 57%, with a total charging time of 127 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 28 minutes.
+This journey would require three charging stops from 4% to 57%, with a total charging time of 128 minutes.

 ### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 54 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 48 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/peugot/5008/e-5008_long_range/charging_1_st.jpg" title="Peugot E-5008 Long Range" width="3000" height="1666"  >}}